majes-git/t128-customize-otp-iso-image/README.md

 5. extend the kickstart configuration on the ISO image to copy the quickstart file and scripts onto the target system (SSD)
 6. finalize (write) the customized ISO image

+## Custom quickstart files

+In some situations it may be desirable to use a custom quickstart file, e.g. a router-specific file or a file with additional generic 128T/SSR configuration items.

+The `--quickstart` command line parameter allows to provide such a file, which overrides the auto-generated generic quickstart file.

 ## Supported operating systems

 Inside the `binaries` directory there are standalone executables for the following operating systems: